EajksEajks/blender-cloud/docker/README.md

 To get the docker stack up and running, we use the following, on an Ubuntu 16.10 machine.

+## 0. Basic stuff

+Install the machine, use `locale-gen nl_NL.UTF-8` or similar commands to generate locale definitions.
+Set up automatic security updates and backups, the usual.

 ## 1. Install Docker

 Install Docker itself, as described in the